1977–78 NHL season: (1) Montreal Canadiens vs. (8) Detroit Red Wings

 This was the 12th playoff series meeting between these two teams.
 Detroit led 7–4 in previous playoff meetings.
 Montreal won their most recent meeting in six games in the 1966 Stanley Cup Finals.
+When Detroit won game two 4–2, the Red Wings victory marked the only time in the 1978 Stanley Cup playoffs that the Canadiens lost a game on home ice.

 Game 4 was the final playoff game at the Detroit Olympia.

 (2) Boston Bruins vs. (7) Chicago Black Hawks

 This was the sixth playoff meeting between these two teams.
 Boston won four of the previous five meetings.
-Chicago won their last series meeting 2–1 in the 1975 Preliminary Round.
+Chicago won their last series meeting 2–1 in the 1975 preliminary round.

 (3) New York Islanders vs. (6) Toronto Maple Leafs

 This was the first playoff series meeting between these two teams.

+Lanny McDonald scored the game-winning goal at 4:13 of overtime in game seven to win the series for the Maple Leafs.

 (4) Philadelphia Flyers vs. (5) Buffalo Sabres

 This was the second playoff series meeting between these two teams.
 Philadelphia won the only previous meeting in six games in the 1975 Stanley Cup Finals.

 Semifinals

 (1) Montreal Canadiens vs. (4) Toronto Maple Leafs

 This was the 14th playoff series meeting between these two teams.
 Toronto lead 7–6 in previous meetings.
 Toronto won the most recent meeting in six games in the 1967 Stanley Cup Finals.